AFSCME DC 33 members approve contract agreement with city following eight-day strike

 The vote took place over seven days from July 14 to July 20.
 Members were able to vote in-person at the AFSCME DC 33 headquarters in West Philadelphia.

-Members will now receive a 3% annual wage increases for the next three years and a $1,500 bonus.
-The contract also establishes a fifth pay-scale step, and a third pay-scale step for school crossing guards in the union.
+Members will now receive 3% annual wage increases for the next three years and a $1,500 bonus.
+The contract also establishes a fifth pay-scale step for most DC 33 members, and a third pay-scale step for school crossing guards in the union.

-The contract is retroactive to July 1, but could only take effect once members successfully ratify it.
-The entirety of contract hinged on ratification and if members struck it down, then the union and the city would be back at the bargaining table and workers would not have been able to benefit from the wage boosts outlined in the tentative deal.
-It did not necessarily mean a strike would resume.

-Other key points of the contract include DC 33 maintaining ownership over its Health & Welfare fund, but the city will continue paying $1,500 per employee per month to the fund, not $1,700 like the union had initially wanted,

 Members will also be able to take six uncertified sick days (up from five) in a 12-month period before being placed on an excessive sick leave list.
 City employees in DC 33 will also be able to take four days of leave for the death of a close family member, and one day of leave in the event of the death of other family members.